Select for tips:

 Your Ensign

 Your ensign should be struck (lowered) at the earlier of sunset or 2100 local time.
-The correct time is shown on the home page
+The correct time for the current day is shown on the app home page.

-it is illegal for a British merchant vessel to fly the Union Flag; British merchant vessels are encouraged to fly the Red Ensign; some vessel masters (not the vessel itself) are entitled to fly one of the variants of the Blue Ensign
+it is illegal for a British merchant vessel to fly the Union Flag (Merchant Shipping Act, 1995; Part 1, Section 4); British merchant vessels are encouraged to fly the Red Ensign; some vessel masters (not the vessel itself) are entitled to fly one of the variants of the Blue Ensign.

-It is improper for a foreign merchant vessel to fly the Union Flag; the correct courtesy flag is the Red ensign (although a commissioned warship may fly the White Ensign as a courtesy flag)
+It is improper for a foreign merchant vessel to fly the Union Flag (Kings's Regulations for the Navy, Section 91); the correct courtesy flag is the Red ensign (although a foreign commissioned warship may fly the White Ensign as a courtesy flag).

 Only a commissioned Royal Navy warship may fly the Union Flag but only on the vessel's jackstaff; the correct ensign for such a vessel is the White Ensign